ashtasht/killemall/README.md

 # killemall
 A simple server for accessing and writing encrypted data only if the title is known.
+It contains only 122 lines of code!

 > :warning: Right now there is no support for https and JWT token expiration.
 I will add both tomorrow (29/3/2020).